Chapter 4: The Ball

 A man shouted, "Phina!"
 She turned and saw Harry grinning at her.
 She felt a little agitated by his outburst, her head starting to ache even more now she was further in the room, but she ignored it once again.

 "Yes?"
 She coughed and smiled back, trying her best to ignore her head.

 "This is Daron, Branwen, Bethan, Rhys and Beca."
 Harry pointed to the group of people at the very top of the table.
 Daron was a middle-aged man with lilac eyes, black hair and even sitting down Phina thought he was quite tall.
 Branwen looked around the same age but she had green eyes, brown hair and she was much shorter than Daron.

 Bethan looked the youngest at seventeen years old; she had lilac eyes and black hair.
 She looked around five foot five.
 Her fellow siblings, or that's what Phina guessed they were, both had purple eyes and black hair.
 The only large difference was that Rhys was very tall; around six feet and Beca looked shorter at five foot three.
 Phina guessed their ages to be around twenty two for Rhys and eighteen for Bethan.

 "Nice to meet you."
 Branwen smiled back.
 She had been the only one still paying attention but Phina didn't mind.

 There was music playing from a string quartet at the top of the hall.
-There were stairs leading to a small balcony where many bands and orchestras played.
+Phina spotted stairs leading to a small balcony where she guessed many bands and orchestras played.

 They had been at the ball for an hour.
 Phina was leaning on her hand, bored and tired.
 Everyone else was talking and Carl had gone to dance with Catrin which meant she had no one to talk to.